Low$_2$ computably enumerable sets have hyperhypersimple supersets: Maximal supersets

 \begin{itemize} \item A \emph{$\fin$-node} is a nonzero node~$\beta$ whose last entry is $\fin_n$ for some~$n$ (that is, $\beta = (\beta^-)\conc \fin_n$ for some~$n$); and similarly, \item An \emph{$\infty$-node} is a nonzero node whose last entry is $\infty_n$ for some~$n$. \end{itemize}

+Here note that for a nonzero node~$\alpha$, we let $\alpha^-$ denote $\alpha$'s parent, the result of removing the last entry of~$\alpha$.

-If $\beta$ is an $\infty$-node, then we will ensure that $\Y{\beta}\subseteq W_e$ by only allowing elements of $W_{e,s}$ to enter $\Y{\beta}$ at stage~$s$.
-On the other hand, if $\beta$ is a $\fin$-node, then we get~(b) ``for free'' by the fact that the $\beta^-$ question $\psi(\beta^-)$ fails.
-However, in both cases, we need to ensure that~(c) holds.
-This is done by \emph{pulling} balls from weaker nodes, or directly from the parent $\beta^-$, and in some cases, \emph{eliminating} them by enumerating them into~$M$.
+The next definition will govern the movement and enumeration of balls.
+We will explain the details after we give the definition.
+The rough idea, though, is the following.
+If $\beta$ is an $\infty$-node of length $e+1$, then we will ensure that $\Y{\beta}\subseteq W_e$ by only allowing elements that have already entered~$W_e$ to enter $\Y{\beta}$.
+On the other hand, if $\beta$ is a $\fin$-node, then we get $\Y{\beta}\cap W_e =^* \emptyset$ ``for free'', by the fact that the $\beta^-$ question $\psi(\beta^-)$ fails.
+As discussed, in the first case, an $\infty$-node $\beta$ will want to enumerate into~$M$ any balls it sees that are outside $W_{e,s}$.
+If~$\beta$ is correct about its guess, then this will not cause $\Nat\subseteq^* M$, because $\psi(\beta^-)$ holds: sufficiently many balls will not be enumerated into~$M$.
+The complexity of the definitions comes from the need to deal with nodes to the left of the true path, that have wrong opinions.